-ISG Construction have been appointed by London Borough of Hillingdon (LBH) to undertake the construction of the new school extension to the existing school - Meadow High - at Royal Lane in Uxbridge.
+ISG Construction have been appointed by London Borough of Hillingdon (LBH) to undertake the installation of 2 new temporary classrooms at the existing school - Meadow High - at Royal Lane in Uxbridge.

 Meadow High School currently comprises a two-storey teaching building, a sports hall, a multi-use games area (MUGA), a sports field and a dedicated school park.
 Both pedestrian, vehicular access and egress is from Royal Lane.